 In 1966, when Soviet officials wanted to build a state-of-the-art factory from the ground up, they turned to a group of Torino-based engineers for answers.
 These engineers worked through the long list of obstacles—from finding the ideal layout of the factory floor to how the newly designed car would handle the frigid Russian weather.
-One by one, the engineers met and solved these problems, producing a plant that Henry Ford himself deemed “unprecedented.”Upon their return to Torino, Italy, these engineers and the companies they represented decided to pool their talent and skills to create a new organization that would become recognized around the world as Comau.
+One by one, the engineers met and solved these problems, producing a plant deemed “unprecedented.”Upon their return to Torino, Italy, these engineers and the companies they represented decided to pool their talent and skills to create a new organization that would become recognized around the world as Comau.

 Comau expands in the United States

 In the second half of the 80s, Comau develops the first laser robots, immediately deploying them within GM.

 Comau’s history spans the years that witnessed the transformation of car production and the culture of industrial automation that stands behind it.While creating the first FMS (Flexible Manufacturing Systems) and developing technologies for high-speed machining, Comau expands into the United States.
 It creates CPS (Comau Productivity Systems), for commercial and industrial development within North America.
 Shortly thereafter, Comau’s competence and innovation captures the attention of General Motors, which invests in Comau and buys 20% of the company.In the second half of the 1980s the massive development of laser technology begins and Comau, working together with Trumpf, creates the first laser robots, which were in high demand at GM.